mu-tao/safe-transfer/README.md

 1. Users of this script will use the `python safe_transfer.py` function to create a text-based transaction printed on their terminal.
 2. The users will then message the ligitmately signed transaction to a verified member of the Bittensor discord with username 'safe_transfer_helper' within the channel 'safe_transfer' channel.
 3. All safe transfers will be collected during a period of X days and will be filtered as follows.

     3.1 If the transaction is not legitimately signed the transaction will be removed.

+    3.2 If the transaction is legitmately signed and we have not collected other transactions from the same wallet we will mark the transaction as safe and send it to the chain after a period of X days -- notably before the chain fire wall is lifted.

-    3.2 If the transaction is signed but there are multiple transactions from the same wallet we will arbitrate which transaction is has precendence based on the time the discord user has been active in the Bittensor discord.
-However, if the user participates in more than 1 arbitrated transaction, neither of their transactions will be included.
+    3.3 If the transaction is signed but there are multiple transactions from the same wallet we will arbitrate which transaction has precendence.

+    3.4 If a user participates in more than 1 arbitrated transaction, neither of their transactions will be included.

+    3.5 If the transaction must be arbitrated we will choose the transaction from the discord who has been active in the Bittensor discord longer.

-    3.3 If both during an arbitration are new to the Bittensor discord from within the week, and are not participating in the multiple arbitrations then we will discard both transactions.
+    3.3 If both users during an arbitration are new to the Bittensor discord from within the week, we will discard both transactions.

 # How to create a safe transfer?
 ---